zichongkao/selectstarsql/tutorialone.md

    <sql-quiz-option
     data-value="like_order"
     data-statement="WHERE '%obert%' LIKE first_name"
     data-hint="More than one wildcard is fine.
-But the pattern always follows the LIKE operator." data-correct="true"
+But the pattern has to come after the LIKE operator." data-correct="true"
     ></sql-quiz-option>
     </sql-quiz>

 <div class="sideNote">
   <h3>Quotes vs Backticks</h3>
   <p>In SQL, strings are denoted by single quotes.
 Backticks (ie <code>`</code>) can be used to denote column and table names.
 This is useful when the column or table name is the same as a SQL keyword and when they have a space in them.
-Imagine we had a table named 'where'.
-You would have to do <code>SELECT * FROM `where` WHERE ...</code>.</p>
+It's possible to have a database with a table named 'where' and a column named 'from'.
+(Who would be so cruel as to do this?!)
+You would have to do <code>SELECT `from` FROM `where` WHERE ...</code>.
+This is another example why capitalization of SQL commands helps.</p>
 </div>

 Now you have the tools you need to complete our project.